 Ask me to tell you a particular, significant date in history and it's very likely that I will be hopeless.
-Ask me to list the Kings and Queens of England through the Tudor and Stuart period and I'll probably fall at the first hurdle.
-But ask me which dishes I ate at a restaurant we visited months ago and I'll be there ... and while you're at it, ask me where I first came across a particular recipe and I'll tell you without hesitation.
+Ask me to list the Kings and Queens of England through the Tudor and Stuart era and I'll probably fall at the first hurdle.
+But ask me which dishes I ate at a restaurant I visited months ago and I'll be there ... and while you're at it, ask me where I first came across a particular recipe and I'll tell you without hesitation.

 So, Rachel, where did you first come across the recipe for these gorgeous Chocolate Fudge Cookies?